12 Days In Xinjiang - China's Surveillance State - Slashdot

 When I was in China the Uighurs sold us hash in baseball-sized chunks.
 They owned restaurants where they served Uighur noodles and bread like pizza but fluffier.
 They were cool and did not look Chinese.
 Apparently they smoke hash all the time.

-The future of multiculturalism (Score:4, Insightful)
+The future of multiculturalism (Score:3, Insightful)

 Low trust, high tech society => surveillance society.